sibahlem/ejtos-react_budget_app/README.md

 # coding-project-template
-# Final Project for 'Front-End Apps with React' Coursera Course
+# Final Project for 'Front-End Apps with React' IBMXCoursera Course

-# Run'npm install  -s' upon opening project to run